A Little History

 The Stalcup family held a controlling interest in the bank until it was purchased in 1978 by Danny McDaniel, Don Bussey, and Joe Bussey who grew the bank tremendously.

-Still locally owned and operated, today bank leadership includes the children and grandchildren of the three men.
-What's more, when they purchased the bank in the late 1970s, it had around $10 million in assets.
-Today State Bank and Trust has around $230 million in assets.
+Still locally owned and operated, today bank leadership includes the daughter and grandson of Danny McDaniel.
+What's more, when they purchased the bank in the late 1970's, it had around $10 million in assets.
+Today State Bank and Trust has around $300 million in assets.

 A lot has changed in the past 100 years, but much has remained the same.
 First and foremost, we're committed to helping each and every one of our valued customers utilize our services to the benefit of their families and their businesses.
 We want our neighbors to achieve their financial goals.
 It's just that simple.